Dung24-6/Dung24-6/README.md

 _**Be glad of life because it gives you the chance to love, to work, to play, and to look up at the stars.**_

 Henry van Dyke Jr.

+_**The gambling known as business looks with austere disfavor upon the business known as gambling.**_

+Ambrose Bierce